UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Lowell Tech and Lowell State College merged in 1975 to form the University of Lowell.
 The evolution continued and in 1991, Lowell became part of the five-campus system of the University of Massachusetts.
 The college adopted the name of James B. Francis, the English hydraulic engineer who in 1834 began his brilliant career in Lowell.

 Today, the Francis College of Engineering proudly continues the century-long tradition of hands-on education closely linked to regional industry.
-The college annually enrolls 1,600 undergraduate, graduate, and doctoral students in six academic departments.
+The college currently enrolls over 3,500 undergraduate, graduate, and doctoral students in six academic departments.
 Ties to industry are maintained through interdisciplinary research centers, an industrial advisory board, and growing co-op internship programs.